-We tested the 2018 DaleBoot ST in the Frontside category because it's the stiffest model DaleBoot makes, and testers thought it fit right in there alongside powerhouses like the Lange RS 130 and the Head Raptor 140 RS—and that's saying something.
-Testers liked the power-to-weight ratio the ST brings to the table—stiff and strong with a close-feeling connection to the ski.
+We tested the 2019 DaleBoot ST in the Frontside category because it's the stiffest model DaleBoot makes, and testers thought it fit right in there alongside other race-bred powerhouses.
+Testers liked the power-to-weight ratio the ST brings to the table—stiff and strong with a close-feeling connection to the ski and snow surface.

 The ST's rigid cuff design allowed testers to bury the rail at high speeds and on hard snows, but did so without loss of a tactile feel for the snow.
 Testers liked the way the three-quarter length, adjustable bootboard supported the rear foot and set the ramp angle but left the forefoot to sit directly on the thin shell base—as close as the foot can come to ski.
 Very high durometer (stiff) polyether plastic is used to make the lower boot rigid but with an unusually thin shell wall.
 This gives the boot a feely, connected character but without being flimsy.
 Light and sensitive but strong on edge—a unique combination, testers agreed.

 The three-quarter length bootboard is adjustable laterally to better support the rearfoot or provide mobility there and can be set up for use with a posted or non-posted custom insole.
 A large part of the DaleBoot customizing process, beyond just fit, is ensuring that the skier's stance is dialed, and their unique, snap-on canted soles are a quick and effective way to fine-tune the boot's performance.